How To Make Someone Feel Bad Like They Did To Me

 Help Them Realize Their Actions Were Wrong

-In order to have the best possible chance of success, be sure to organize your thoughts before you speak to them and come prepared with what you want to address.
-Do you best to be in a calm, even mood, and speak clearly and concisely without going off on tangents that are unrelated to what happened.
-It can even be helpful to practice what you plan to say or to role play the conversation with someone you trust first.
+In order to have the best possible chance of success, be sure search and organize thoughts before you speak to them and come prepared with what you want to address.
+Do your best to be in a calm, even mood, and speak clearly and concisely without going off on tangents that are unrelated to what happened.
+You goal isn’t to make them feel ashamed, but to let them know that you’re feeling upset by their behavior.

 However, there is a chance that the person you confront will not understand or agree that their actions were wrong.
 In this case, you might have to agree to disagree, but at least you had the chance to air your feelings.
 Hopefully, speaking your mind in a respectful way will help dissipate the negative feelings you've been experiencing.
 If not, there are other ways that you can clear this negative energy.

 It's possible that this person did something unforgivable.
 You might feel the need to retaliate to save your pride.
 While understandable, this is not a healthy option for anyone involved.
 It also doesn't accomplish anything.

 Though you might feel vindicated in the moment, the feeling is unlikely to last.
 Then you will have to deal with the feelings from the original injustice, in addition to the guilt that will accompany the retaliation.
 If you believe that what they did is unforgivable, is it something you wouldn't be able to forgive yourself for?
 Are you sure?
 We never recommend hurting anyone emotionally or physically.
 If you've already tried speaking with them, it's time to consider other options.

 They will likely agree that you were wronged, and sometimes validation can be just what you need to put something behind you.
 Alternatively, they may offer a different perspective on the matter that enables you to move on and if you spend time with someone you trust and love, you might start to realize you no longer feel ashamed.